Eye Highlights In Animation

 Blender Example

-4) Select the light, go to the object properties tab, and under ray visibility, uncheck everything except "Glossy".
+3) Select the eye light, go to the object properties tab, and under ray visibility, uncheck everything except "Glossy".
 This will make this light only affect the Specular Reflection of the eyeballs.

 3dsmax (vray) Example

 1) I start with a VrayMtl.
-Give the eye's material a Reflectuion Value (white) with very high Glossiness and an ior of approx. 1.6.
+Give the eye's material a Reflection Value (white) with very high Glossiness and an ior of approx. 1.6.
 This makes the eye material very reflective.
+Note: If doing this causes the environment to become too prominent in the reflection, then reduce the IOR or Reflection Value a bit and increase the intensity of the Eye Light so that the highlight it produces is still bright but the scene reflections are less intense.

-4) Select the light, go to the Options rollout, and Uncheck "Affect Diffuse".
+3) Select the eye light, go to the Options rollout, and Uncheck "Affect Diffuse".
 This will make this light only affect the Specular Reflection of the eyeballs.

 Conclusion